magmax/python-inquirer/docs/usage.md

 Stores the default value to be used as answer.
 This allow the user just to press `Enter` to use it.
 It is optional, using `None` if there is no input and no default value.

-As in `message`, you can use a new format string or a function with the sign:
+As in `message`, you can use a new format string or a function with the signature:

 ```python
 def get_default(answers): return str()